-Children and young people are protected by specific legal provisions regardless of whether the child or young person consents or not.
-The sexual activity referred to does not just involve physical contact including penetrative and non-penetrative acts.
-It may also include non-contact activities. such as causing children to engage in or watch sexual activity or the production of pornographic material.
-'Working Together to Safeguard Children' 18, defines sexual abuse as "forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening".
+- have sexual relationships with children and young people - have any form of communication with a child or young person which could be interpreted as sexually suggestive or provocative i.e. verbal comments, letters, notes, electronic mail, phone calls, texts, physical contact - make sexual remarks to, or about, a child/young person - discuss their own sexual relationships with or in the presence of children or young people ensure that their relationships with physical contact including penetrative and non-penetrative acts.
+It may also include non-contact activities, such as causing children to engage in or watch sexual activity or the production of pornographic material.
+'Working Together to Safeguard Children', defines sexual abuse as "forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening".

 There are occasions when adults embark on a course of behaviour known as 'grooming' where the sole purpose is to gain the trust of a child, and manipulate that relationship so sexual abuse can take place.
-Adults should consistently aware that conferring inappropriate special attention and favour upon a child might be construed as being part of a 'grooming' process and as such will give rise to concerns about their behaviour.
+Adults should be aware that consistently conferring inappropriate special attention and favour upon a child might be construed as being part of a 'grooming' process and as such will give rise to concerns about their behaviour.